UX training for people working in real product teams.

 UX in Product Teams

-A workshop about the role of UX beyond mockups and design tools.
+The role of UX beyond mockups and design tools.

 Why this training exists